quin650/TellusEdx/README.md

 [TellusEd](https://tellused.com/) - a note taking app + more! <br />

 - You can also teach!<br />
-- While learning and taking notes, if you can improve how a section is taught, then please share!<br />
+- While learning and taking notes, improve how a section is taught!<br />
 - Tell us/educate us by sharing your "improved" version of "that" learning section.<br />

 ## 📔 Project Wiki